Aranna-0572/Proof-of-Love/english/chap1.md

 ## 1.3 Civilization

-The word civilization is often used in two distinct contexts.
+The word "civilization" is often used in two distinct contexts.
 Narrowly, it describes a particular culture, including the characteristics, lifestyle, and norms of a specific people or nation.
 This is the framework behind phrases like “Indian civilization” or “Western civilization,” constructed for purposes of horizontal and vertical comparison.

 Civilization is also frequently contrasted with barbarism.
 In this context, the focus shifts to behavior (including speech, action, and systems of social governance).

 We may further examine the meaning of “civilization” through language.
-In Chinese, the word “文明” (wenming) carries a dual semantic weight:

-As a factual concept, it refers to the material achievements, technological advances, institutional evolution, and intellectual creations accumulated in human history.
+In Chinese, the word “文明” (Wenming) carries a dual semantic weight: As a factual concept, it refers to the material achievements, technological advances, institutional evolution, and intellectual creations accumulated in human history.
 As a value-laden concept, it describes ethical behavioral standards such as politeness, rationality, and non-violence.
 In English, these two meanings are expressed through distinct words: civilization emphasizes macro-level historical and technological development, while civility emphasizes norms of individual conduct.
-Both, however, share the Latin root cīvīlis, meaning “public, political,” which also extends to “polite, moral.”
-This suggests that “civilization” has always been a composite concept blending history, technology, ethics, and politics.
+Both, however, share the Latin root cīvīlis, meaning “public, political,” which also extends to “polite, moral.”119 This suggests that “civilization” has always been a composite concept blending history, technology, ethics, and politics.

 Our exploration of civilization thus encompasses both cultural identity and behavior.
 From the perspective of behavior, civilization refers to standards such as politeness, rationality, and non-violence.
 Whether driven by emotion or wisdom, the underlying force of such behavior is love.
 Indeed, the very driving force behind civilized behavior—including governance systems—is love.